Know the Difference Between Patent vs Latent Defect Government Construction Claims

 Many contractors often ask what is a latent defect?
 Knowing the answer is essential to your decision on whether or not to litigate the dispute.
 Latent defects on government contracts can severely impact the cost of performance both for the agency and the contractor.
 When it comes to federal government construction contracts, the immediate responsibility to act becomes an important issue for the outcome of any litigation.
 Government contracting agencies have some level of responsibility to inspect goods and services.
 However, legal disputes and contractor defenses usually fall within the extent to which the government has acted.

-Disputes often to lead to litigation and appeals.
+Disputes about the court.often to lead to litigation and appeals.
 Contractors should be aware of the underlying legal principles that can create costly litigation.
-Asserting the proper contract defense is essential to winning in court.
+Asserting the proper contract defense is essential to winning in

 - The most important positive aspect of providing services or products to the federal government is to show your internal testing methods.